jlong23/node-red-node-ademco/README.md

 Parses the panel messages from the NuTech AD2USB via a serial port input node, converts it into a JavaScript object and either reports partition state changes or converts each message into a payload.

-The Payload consists of a Single Partion state object:
+The Output Payload consists of a Single Partion state object:
 ```JavaScript
 partitionState ={
 	partitionNumber : 1,         // Indicates the Partition ID